Pradeep829/Weather-Forecasting/README.md

 5. we have use datetime module to get day name .

-Technologies used: Python and Tkinter as GUI
+Technologies used: Python and Python Tkinter GUI